NYC will require vaccination proof for indoor dining, gyms - NewsBreak

 NEW YORK — (AP) — New York City will soon require proof of COVID-19 vaccinations for anyone who wants to dine indoors at a restaurant, see a performance or go to the gym, Mayor Bill de Blasio announced Tuesday, making it the first big city in the U.S. to impose such restrictions.

 The new requirement, which will be phased in over several weeks in August and September, is the most aggressive step the city has taken yet to curb a surge in cases caused by the delta variant.
-People will have to show proof that they have had at least one vaccine dose.
+People will have to show proof that they have had at least one dose of a vaccine.

 “The only way to patronize these establishments indoors will be if you’re vaccinated,” de Blasio said.
 “The goal here is to convince everyone that this is the time.
-If we’re going to stop the delta variant, the time is now.”
+If we’re going to stop the delta variant, the time is now.
+And that means getting vaccinated right now.”

 The Democrat said some details still need to be worked out, including rules affecting children under 12, who are not yet eligible for any of the approved vaccines.
 The policy will go into effect on Aug.
 16 but inspections and enforcement won't begin until Sept.
-13 — the week the city's public schools reopen for fall.
+13, the week that the city's public schools reopen for the fall.

-During a Tuesday news conference, President Joe Biden said he supported New York City’s move and said other cities need to give “the authority to those restaurants or businesses to say: ‘In order to come in, you have to give proof that you’re either vaccinated or you can’t come in.’”
+Vaccination cards will be accepted as proof of inoculation, along with state and city apps.

 De Blasio has focused on getting as many New Yorkers vaccinated as possible while resisting calls to mandate masks indoors, as several cities and counties in California have done.